 Contemporary high-end pedals now feature almost aerospace industry-levels of engineering; the trickle down effect of features is both inevitable and welcome.

-The selection of pedals here runs from the modest to the downright generous, with many bearing a more than passing resemblance to pricier models above them.
+The selection of bass drum pedals here runs from the modest to the downright generous, with many bearing a more than passing resemblance to pricier models above them.
 They all offer excellent value for money.

 First up: Pearl P-120P

 Long the pedal included with each Pearl Export kit, at first sight Pearl’s P-120P could easily be confused with one of the company’s Eliminator pedals.
 Since 2007 it has been equipped with Pearl’s unique moveable Powershifter heel plate, which dramatically alters the feel of the action.